Jack Williams (journalist): USA Today

 Still, it was weather that remained the subject most closely associated with Williams throughout his time at USA Today.
-A hallmark of the paper’s content—both on the weather page and elsewhere—has been the colorful infographics that are meant to convey information in an easy-to-understand visual way.
-Many of the weather infographics during Williams’ time at USA Today were based on research conducted by him.
+A consistent feature of the paper’s content has been the colorful infographics.
+Many of the weather infographics during his tenure were based on research conducted by him.

 Williams was known for his active participation in the work of the subjects on whom he reported—often working in the field alongside storm chasers, hurricane hunters, and other professionals in meteorology to help provide a more immersive storytelling experience for his readers.
 One notable example was Williams's reporting on Hurricane Fran in September 1996, which took him aboard a NOAA P-3 hurricane hunter airplane.
 “It was a dream assignment,” Williams wrote.
 “Our nine-hour flight would take us into Hurricane Fran's eye several times on Sept.
 5, 1996.
 We'd see things few others ever see, have a thrill to last a lifetime.”

 In 1999, Williams was one of six journalists chosen by the National Science Foundation to travel to Antarctica and report on research taking place there.
 He applied at the suggestion of Susan Soloman, who, in 1986 and 1987, led a National Ozone Expedition to Antarctica that provided critical evidence confirming the chemical processes—namely the role of CFCs—responsible for the Antarctic ozone hole.